 During a Housing Conservation District Inspection, the number of people that may safely occupy that unit will be established.
 (Please note that a "family" is one or more persons living as a single housekeeping unit.
 No more that three unrelated persons may live in the same dwelling)

-Units must be inspected before you rent or sell!
+- Plan ahead.
+Units must be inspected before they are rented or sold.

 - A vacant residential unit is occupied.